Skip to content

 Salesforce calculates the total costs based on two factors:

 1. Number of users.
-Basically, the more users you need, the more you’ll have to pay for licences.
+Essentially, the more users you need, the more you’ll have to pay for licences

-Typically, you can expect to pay within the bracket of £25-£300 per month per user with Salesforce.
-Obviously, the price will depend on the level of functionalities of each package and you can mix and match the various levels according to each users’ needs.
+Typically, Salesforce users can expect to pay between £20 - £400 per month.
+The price will depend on each package's functionality level, and you can mix and match the various levels according to each user's needs.

 HubSpot

-HubSpot includes all the features you need in its advertised price, so nothing is hidden and you only pay for additional revenue-generating sales seats.
-If you have team members who just need visibility into the business, for example reporting but less so actually using the tools, then they can benefit from free seats.
+HubSpot includes all the features you need at its advertised price with no hidden fees.
+You’ll only have to pay for additional revenue-generating sales seats.
+So, if you have team members who only need visibility into business performance, they can benefit from free seats.

-You can also choose to purchase additional sales and marketing tools to strengthen your platform.
-The added bonus is that if you purchase any or all of the hubs (marketing, sales, service and CMS), you still get access to the HubSpot CRM platform.
+There are also additional sales and marketing tools to strengthen your platform.
+The bonus is that you’ll still get access to the HubSpot platform if you purchase any or all of the hubs (marketing, sales, service and CMS).

-The combined power of these hubs means you can adapt quickly, align your teams and achieve adoption like never before.
-Plus, the built-in tools, reporting and integrations mean HubSpot lets you easily gather insights and connect with customers quicker.
+Combining the power of these hubs means your business can become more versatile and align your teams — all under one CRM.
+Plus, built-in tools, reporting and integrations mean you can easily gather insights and connect with customers more quickly.

 Hidden costs

-When choosing your CRM, you need to look out for hidden costs as well as the monthly ones.
-What may seem like a cheap deal on the surface could turn out to be an expensive investment should you not realise what you’re actually getting with your package.
+When choosing your CRM, you need to look out for hidden costs as well as monthly ones.
+What may seem like a cheap deal on the surface could turn out to be an expensive investment if you don't realise what you’re getting with your package.

 Salesforce

-Salesforce costs can rise above basic licensing fees and depending on your needs, you may need to purchase some added extras too.
-Offline access, live video chat support and additional data storage are just a few of the additional costs that you may require when choosing Salesforce.
+Salesforce costs can rise above basic licensing fees, and depending on your needs, you may need to purchase some added extras.
+Salesforce excels with its add-ons, apps and additional products, but these may cost your business extra.

-Also, you may require extra support from Salesforce experts when initially implemented, which could be billed monthly - on top of your current costs.
+You may also require extra support from Salesforce experts when the CRM is initially implemented, which could be billed monthly on top of your current costs.

-One things Salesforce does charge you for is if anybody in your team is using the platform, you need a paid account.
-For example, if your company's exec wants visibility into the team's performance or to take a look at the dashboards and nothing else, they'd still need a paid account.
+Salesforce also charges you for every user who requires an account, no matter their involvement in the CRM.
+For example, if your company's exec wants visibility into the team's performance or to view dashboards, they'd still need a paid account.

 HubSpot

-HubSpot doesn’t have hidden costs as Salesforce does.
-If your business wants to integrate HubSpot with another software though, it may cost you to set this up.
+With HubSpot, you don't have to worry about hidden costs.
+However, if your business wants to integrate HubSpot with another software, it may cost you to set this up.

-The paid marketing and sales tools will also add further expense to your account.
-Other than that, you can use HubSpot’s CRM as a standalone system without having to fork out on other features.
+The paid marketing and sales tools will add further expense to your account.
+Otherwise, you can use HubSpot's CRM as a standalone system without having to pay for other features.

-Although, you do get some amazing free features such as the marketing tools, plenty of free apps and more.
-And unlike Salesforce where every user needs a paid account even for basic jobs, you can still be a 'free user' in HubSpot even within a paid version.
+However, you get some fantastic free features such as marketing tools, many apps and more.
+Unlike Salesforce, where every user needs a paid account, even for basic jobs, you can still be a 'free user' in HubSpot with a paid version.

-Here's a handy breakdown of HubSpot and Salesforce's pricing to find out exactly what you'd need to pay for with each platform.
+Here's a handy breakdown of HubSpot and Salesforce's pricing.
+It explains exactly what you'd need to pay for each platform.

 Ease of use

-Ease of use is completely down to the individual using the software.
-If you’re used to using different platforms and are experienced on computers, then it shouldn’t be too much hassle trying to pick up either system.
+Ease of use is entirely down to the individual using the software.
+If you’re used to using different platforms and are experienced with computers, it shouldn’t be too much hassle trying to pick up either system.
 Both are well laid out and are easily navigable with a simplistic design.

-It’s hard to put a definitive answer on which one is easier to use as different people excel and stumble in different areas.
-However, taking customer reviews into account, the G2 ratings are:
+It’s hard to definitively answer which one is easier to use as different people excel and stumble in different areas.

-The reason the HubSpot CRM platform scores highly is because it's built so you can customise it to meet your needs without adding any complexities.
-It's also crafted in-house from the ground up, so it can combine these powerful features while maintaining the ease of use so your team can achieve adoption much sooner.
+HubSpot is built so you can customise it to meet your needs without adding any complexities.
+It's also crafted in-house, so you can combine powerful features while maintaining the ease of use for your team.

 Integrations

-Integrations are a great way of tying all of your business’ different applications and records into one place.
-This gives companies easy access to their data and saves time as there’s no switching between different applications all of the time.
+Integrations are a great way of tying your business' different applications and records into one place.
+This gives companies easy access to their data and saves time, as there's no switching between different applications all of the time.

 Plus, if your apps are integrated, there shouldn’t be any confusion or double-booking between the two.